default search action

 - Csaba Hegedüs, Emese Flóra-Nagy, Renáta Martos, Alexander Juhász, Ildikó Fülöp, Sándor Pomaházi, István Péter Nagy, Zoltán Tóth, Ildikó Márton, Gusztáv Keszthelyi:

 3D reconstruction based on hard tissue microtome cross-section pictures in dentistry.
-77-84 - Charles E. Kahn:
+77-84 - Charles E. Kahn

 Design and implementation of an Internet-based health information resource.
 85-97 - Ingolf Meineke:

 Hippin: a semiautomatic computer program for selecting hip prosthesis femoral components.
-105-115 - Jason H. Moore:
+105-115 - Jason H. Moore

 Quantification and characterisation of arteries in retinal images.
 133-146 - Jari Viik, Henri Vänttinen, Jaakko Malmivuo: